OpenFeign/feign-opentracing/README.md

 # OpenTracing Feign Instrumentation
 OpenTracing instrumentation for Feign client.
 This instrumentation creates client span for each outgoing request.
-Repository currently uses [SpanManager](https://github.com/opentracing-contrib/java-spanmanager) to link with a parent span.

 ## Configuration & Usage